-This market study was completed based on data collected in March 2021 during the national COVID-19 pandemic.
-Specific data on the recent and potential economic and demographic ramifications are not available at this time as projections were developed prior to the onset of the pandemic.
-This market study will comment on the potential impact of the evolving situation.
+This market study was completed based on data collected in March and April 2021 during the national COVID-19 pandemic.
+Specific data on potential economic and demographic projections are not available at this time as household projections were developed prior to the onset of the pandemic; however, recent economic data including monthly unemployment data and quarterly At-Place Employment data provide an indication of the impact of the pandemic on specific markets relative to the state and nation.
+In the process of analyzing demographic projections including household growth and tenure trends, we have considered all available information including economic and competitive data.
+This market study will comment on the potential impact of the evolving situation on demand for multi-family rental housing.